Lebesgue measure theory and integration theory on non-archimedean real closed fields with archimedean value group: Introduction

+\vs{0.1cm} \noi The basic idea of the construction of the measure (and similarly of the integral) is the following:\\ Let $A$ be a semialgebraic subset of some $R^n$.
+Then $A$ can be expressed by a formula in the language of ordered rings augmented by symbols for the elements of $R$ (by Tarski even by finitely many equalities and inequalities of polynomials over $R$).
+Replacing the tuple $a$ of elements from $R$ involved in this formula by variables, we get a parameterized semialgebraic family of subsets of $\IR^n$.
+For this family we can apply the results of Comte, Lion and Rolin [15, 37] (see also the related work of Cluckers and D. Miller [10, 11, 12]) and obtain that the function $F$ given by computing the Lebesgue measure of the members of the family is given by a polynomial in globally subanalytic functions depending on the parameter and their logarithms (see Van den Dries and Miller [24] for the notion of globally subanalytic sets and functions).
 Now we want to plug in the above tuple $a$ in this function and to declare this as the Lebesgue measure of the given set $A$.
 For that purpose we need a suitable extension of $R$ where this can be done in a reasonable way.
 One could think of some ultrapower of $\IR$ containing $R$.
-Here we would enter non-standard measure and integration theory (see for example Robinson [39] and Cutland [16]).
+Here we would enter non-standard measure and integration theory (see for example Robinson [41] and Cutland [17]).
 But by this abstract choice we would loose control about the values obtained by measuring and integrating.
-Instead, we use the work of Van den Dries, Macintyre and Marker [20, 21, 22] and choose the following embedding, carried out in two steps.
+Instead, we use the work of Van den Dries, Macintyre and Marker [21, 22, 23] and choose the following embedding, carried out in two steps.
 Let $\Gamma$ be the value group of $R$ with respect to the standard real valuation.
 Then we embed $R$ into the power series field $\IR((t^\Gamma))$.
-This is a model of the theory $T_\an$ of the o-minimal structure $\IR_{\an}$ (see [23]; the sets definable in $\IR_\an$ are exactly the globally subanalytic sets), so that we can evaluate the globally subanalytic functions at the tuple $a$.
+This is a model of the theory $T_\an$ of the o-minimal structure $\IR_{\an}$ (see [24]; the sets definable in $\IR_\an$ are exactly the globally subanalytic sets), so that we can evaluate the globally subanalytic functions at the tuple $a$.
 Since $\Gamma$ is archimedean there is an order preserving embedding of $\Gamma$ in the additive group of the reals.
 Hence we can view $\IR((t^\Gamma))$ as a subfield of $\IR((t^\IR))$.
 The latter is finally embedded in the field $\IR((t))^{\mathrm{LE}}$ of logarithmic-exponential series (in short LE-series).
 From the description of $F$ and the definition of the logarithm on power series we see that $F(a)$ lies in the ring $\IR((t^\Gamma))\big[\log(t^\Gamma)]$.
-With $\Gamma$ viewed as a subgroup of $\IR$, the properties of the logarithm on the field of LE-series gives that the latter ring equals $\IR((t^\Gamma))\big[X\big]$ where $X:=\log(t^{-1})$ is independent over $\IR((t^\Gamma))$.
-We call this polynomial algebra over $\IR((t^\Gamma))$ the Lebesgue algebra of $R$.
+With $\Gamma$ viewed as a subgroup of $\IR$, the properties of the logarithm on the field of LE-series give that the latter ring equals $\IR((t^\Gamma))\big[X\big]$ where $X:=\log(t^{-1})$ is independent over $\IR((t^\Gamma))$.
+We call this polynomial algebra over $\IR((t^\Gamma))$ the Lebesgue algebra of $R$.\\ Every such choice of an embedding of the given real closed field into the field $\IR((t^{\mathrm{LE}}))$ gives a Lebesgue measure and integral (with all the desirable properties).
+To compare the construction obtained by different choices of embeddings, we introduce a natural notion of equivalence.
+We call the Lebesgue measure, respectively integral, with respect to different embeddings isomorphic if they are the same up to an isomorphism of the range, i.e. of the Lebesgue algebra.
+We prove that we obtain isomorphy up to the choice of a section for $R$; i.e. a group homomorphism from the value group of $R$ into the multiplicative group of its positive elements that is compatible with the valuation.
+Hence we can describe the Lebesgue measure and integral in internal terms of the given real closed field.
+Moreover, if the value group is given by the rationals then the construction is, up to isomorphisms, uniquely determined.
+In the case that the given field is the field $\IP$ of real Puiseux series or convergent real Puiseux series, we obtain a nice restriction of the range of the measure and the integral; it is given by the polynomial ring $\IP[X]$ in one variable over $\IP$.